timeester3648/MultiEngine-UTL/README.md

 <!-- TOC --><a name="work-in-progress"></a>
 ## Work in progress

-* "utl::`shell`::" module that allows cross-platform access to command line commants;
+* "utl::`shell`::" module that allows cross-platform access to command line commands;
 * Coordinate transformation function in "utl::math::";
-* Bitselect adn branchless ternary in "utl::math::";
+* Bitselect and branchless ternary in "utl::math::";